What type of Investor am I?

 Taxation of trusts

-In most international trust jurisdictions, the tax rules for trusts are relatively straightforward provided that the beneficiaries of the trust are not resident in that jurisdiction and the investments and assets of the trust are located outside of the trust's jurisdiction.
+In most international trust jurisdictions, the tax rules for trusts are relatively straightforward provided that the beneficiaries of the trust are not resident in that jurisdiction and assets of the trust are located outside of the trust’s jurisdiction.

 Generally the position is that irrevocable trusts are not subject to tax in the in the jurisdiction as long as there is no beneficiaries resident in, or income arising in that jurisdiction.